giadainnocenti/ETL_DataScience/README.md

 ## Team members:
-Sebastien Echeverry, Giada Innocenti, Fahar Zaheer, Amy Lang, Terri Lively, Yong Yang
+Sebastien Echeverry, Giada Innocenti, Fahar Zaheer, Amy Lang, Terri Lively, Yong Yang All the members of the team contributed equally in every section of the project.

 ## Product/Purpose:
 The final product is a simplified Postgres database of Data Scientist related jobs/positions and their associated salaries.
 The team collectively reviewed topics and agreed upon the idea of developing a database of data scientist related jobs and salaries.
 The site chosen (below) included 15 individual files and a total of 265 columns of information.
 Our challenge was to evaluate the columns and include only those that were relevant for a basic understanding of what jobs are available.
 All aspects of this project were approached as a team.